-'Five S' has been considered part of the company's operation.
+'Five S' has been considered part of the Company's operation.
 Employees at all levels are involved.
 Supervisors are responsible for activities and supervision to promote an efficient and productive operation.
 Consistent improvement has been conducted to provide safety and a better working environment, as well as to raise awareness of great performance for greater operational effectiveness.

-The company's guidelines for safety, vocational health, and environmental hygiene are as follows:
+The Company's guidelines for safety, vocational health, and environmental hygiene are as follows:

-- Management and all employees must operate within the Quality Management System relating to Safety, Occupational Health, and Environment, in order to enhance the operational efficiency and effectiveness that would value the company's business. - 2.
-Management and staff must adhere to and operate in accordance with the laws, policies, regulations and standards relating to quality, safety, vocational health and environment respectfully. - 3.
-The company will carry out all the way to control and prevent different forms of losses caused by fire, accidents, injury or illness from working, or any loss or damage to property.
+- (1) Management and all employees must operate within the Quality Management System relating to Safety, Occupational Health, and Environment, in order to enhance the operational efficiency and effectiveness that would value the company's business. - (2) Management and staff must adhere to and operate in accordance with the laws, policies, regulations and standards relating to quality, safety, vocational health and environment respectfully. - (3) The Company will carry out all the way to control and prevent different forms of losses caused by fire, accidents, injury or illness from working, or any loss or damage to property.
 It is considered responsibility of management and employees to report incidents concerning a breach of security system, improper working practices, and error occurrence as set in the functional procedures.
-All staff must take care of maintaining a safe working environment and follow the procedures and regulations set by the company earnestly. - 4.
-The company will provide a plan on emergency control and prevention for all operating areas.
+All staff must take care of maintaining a safe working environment and follow the procedures and regulations set by the Company earnestly.

+- (4) The Company will provide a plan on emergency control and prevention for all operating areas.
 The organisation's emergency and crisis management plans focuses on preparation for and managing emergency incidents that may occure.
-Arrangement to resolve any crisis that could cause business interruption, damage the corporate fame and image is also deemded necessary.

-- 5. The company will launch PR campaigns to create awareness and understanding, and share information among employees and stakeholders involved.
-This effort aims to build awareness of the policy, regulatory procedures, and precautions in all aspects, including quality, safety, vocational health and environment, as well as how to act in response to emergency without causing harm to health, property and the environment. - 6.
-The company will promote awareness of the precept concerning quality, safety, vocational health and environment among employees and encourage them to hold these basis in their daily life practices. - 7.
-The company will train employees and expand the roles and responsibilities of supervisors in operational control to secure better safety system and consistent implementation of safety rules. - 8.
-The company will improve the safety and environmental measures to meet an international standard for quality of life of working people, and for a better environment. - 9.
-The company is involved extensively in social responsibility in terms of quality, safety, vocational health and environment.
-In recognision of the importance of the environment and the safety of stakeholders and other people involved, the company works to maximise the use of natural resources, as well as promote social activities to protect the environment and improve the quality of life in the community based on the principles of sustainable development.
+Arrangement to resolve any crisis that could cause business interruption, damage the corporate fame and image is also deemded necessary. - (5) The Company will launch PR campaigns to create awareness and understanding, and share information among employees and stakeholders involved.
+This effort aims to build awareness of the policy, regulatory procedures, and precautions in all aspects, including quality, safety, vocational health and environment, as well as how to act in response to emergency without causing harm to health, property and the environment. - (6) The Company will promote awareness of the precept concerning quality, safety, vocational health and environment among employees and encourage them to hold these basis in their daily life practices. - (7) The Company will train employees and expand the roles and responsibilities of supervisors in operational control to secure better safety system and consistent implementation of safety rules. - (8) The Company will improve the safety and environmental measures to meet an international standard for quality of life of working people, and for a better environment. - (9) The Company is involved extensively in social responsibility in terms of quality, safety, vocational health and environment.
+In recognision of the importance of the environment and the safety of stakeholders and other people involved, the Company works to maximise the use of natural resources, as well as promote social activities to protect the environment and improve the quality of life in the community based on the principles of sustainable development.

-9.2.9 Guidelines on reporting fraud or breach of law.
+(i) Guidelines on reporting fraud or breach of law.

-The company has defined measures and procedures for the management to report to the Board of Directors and Audit Committee immediately in an occurence of fraud or suspected fraud or a breach of laws, or other unusual actions, which may significantly affect the reputation and financial position of the company.
+The Company has defined measures and procedures for the management to report to the Board of Directors and Audit Committee immediately in an occurence of fraud or suspected fraud or a breach of laws, or other unusual actions, which may significantly affect the reputation and financial position of the company.
 The fraudulence includes:

-- 1. Practices that cause conflicts of interest - 2.
-Fraud or irregularity or a significant deficiency in internal control. - 3.
-Violation of the regulations of the Securities and Exchange Commission and The Security Exchange of Thailand and other laws related to the company's business.
+- (1) Practices that cause conflicts of interest - (2) Fraud or irregularity or a significant deficiency in internal control. - (3) Violation of the regulations of the Securities and Exchange Commission and The Security Exchange of Thailand and other laws related to the Company's business.